Under the Companies Act 2014, a director of a company:

 • A holding company and its subsidiaries are counted as one company for the purposes of Section 142 of the Companies Act 2014.

-Form B74 is required to be completed by any person being appointed as director of an Irish registered company (Form A1), where that person is currently disqualified in a foreign jurisdiction from acting as a director or secretary of a body corporate or an undertaking.
+A Form B74 (see the Forms page) is required to be completed by any person being appointed as director of an Irish registered company (Form A1), where that person is currently disqualified in a foreign jurisdiction from acting as a director or secretary of a body corporate or an undertaking.
 The B74 sets out the jurisdiction in which the individual is so disqualified, the date on which he/she became so disqualified and the period for which he/she is so disqualified.

 If a person whose appointment as director is notified to the CRO on form B10 is currently disqualified abroad, that person is required to ensure that the B10 is accompanied by a properly completed B74 signed by him/her on its delivery to the CRO.

-Form B74a is required to be completed where a person already appointed as a director of an Irish registered company becomes disqualified in a foreign jurisdiction after the notice of appointment.
+A Form B74a is required to be completed (see the Forms page) where a person already appointed as a director of an Irish registered company becomes disqualified in a foreign jurisdiction after the notice of appointment.
 This notice should be filed within 15 days of the disqualification.

 Part 5 of the Companies Act 2014 sets out the duties of directors and other officers and apply to every company on the register.
 Directors Duties have been codified and placed into the Act to provide transparency as to the role of company officers.
 The Act can only realistically provide core duties of position and case law may determine other requirements/existing requirements